Fairey Albacore: Into flight

-While the Albacore had been developed as a carrier-capable land plane, there was interest in its potential as a floatplane, thus the first prototype was later outfitted with floats and was experimentally configured for catapult-assisted takeoffs.
+While the Albacore had been developed as a carrier-capable land plane, there was interest in its potential as a floatplane, and the first prototype was later fitted with floats and was experimentally configured for catapult-assisted takeoffs.
 The Marine Aircraft Experimental Establishment (MAEE) tested it in early 1940, during which its water-handling was less than favourable, although it retained acceptable airborne characteristics, save for its reportedly poorly-harmonised flight controls.

-During 1939, quantity production of the first batch of 98 aircraft commenced; the start of production had been delayed on account of production slippages of the Taurus engine.
+During 1939, quantity production of the first batch of 98 aircraft began; the start of production had been delayed on account of production slippages of the Taurus engine.
 During February 1940, testing of the Albacore and Taurus II engine alike commenced at RAF Boscombe Down.
 During these tests, the prototype demonstrated its ability to attain a maximum speed of 160 mph, at an altitude of 4,800 ft (1,463 m), at 11,570 lb (5,259 kg), which was achieved while carrying four depth charges underneath its wings, while its maximum speed without the depth charges was 172 mph.
 An Albacore fitted with the Taurus II engine and carrying a torpedo weighed 11,100 lb (5,045 kg).

 Some minor criticisms of the Albacore were produced during its 1940 evaluation flights; issues included the excessive heat of the forward cockpit during the summer months, while the rear cockpit was cold and subject to persistent drafts.
 The stall characteristics were described as uncomfortable, while the crew boarding process was also seen as somewhat hazardous.
-However, the only notable change in the specification was the replacement of the Taurus II engine with the improved Taurus XII counterpart.
+However, the only major change in the specification was the replacement of the Taurus II engine with the improved Taurus XII.

 A total of 800 Albacores were built, including the two prototypes, which were all manufactured at Fairey's Hayes factory.
 Production came to an end in 1943.
-They were typically test flown from London's Great West Aerodrome, what has since been expanded into London Heathrow Airport.
+They were typically test flown from London's Great West Aerodrome, since been expanded to form London Heathrow Airport.